TAVii119/FTC-Ultimate-Goal-2020-2021/README.md

 ## Welcome!

-This repository was built by Botosan Octavian (lead programmer), Fedus Robert.
+This repository was built by Botosan Octavian and Fedus Robert.